Did you know that menstrual cycle-related health issues can respond very well to simple lifestyle changes?

 Note: If your symptoms are caused by your hormonal medication, we suggest that you discuss your options with a doctor.
 These steps may reduce symptom severity, but are unlikely to be able to stop them completely whilst you remain on the same medication.

-Diet- This is probably the most critical step, because what you eat affects your hormonal balance considerably .
+Healthy Diet- This is probably the most critical step, because what you eat affects your overall hormonal balance considerably .

 Please see this blog post for more information, and to see the clinical research references behind these 8 recommendations: